Q: Do you prefer a blood specimen over the buccal brush specimen? Is there any difference?

 Q: What is the procedure for adding on further testing to a sample already at GeneDx?

-A: An additional test can be added on to a sample already at GeneDx by submitting a written request or required paperwork (Submission Requisition and Payment Option Forms) for the new test to be performed.
-Please reference the GeneDx accession #, patient's name and date of birth.
-You must also tell us how the add-on test will be paid for and where the invoice should be mailed.
+A: An additional test can be added on to a sample already at GeneDx by submitting a written request or required paperwork (Add-on form) for the new test to be performed.
 This request can be faxed or emailed to GeneDx at 301-519-2892 or firstname.lastname@example.org.